-Co-creation considers citizens as a valuable and critical partner in public service delivery (9-12).
+Co-creation considers citizens as a valuable and critical partner in public service delivery (Baumer et al., 2011; Bovaird, 2007; Cairns, 2013; Meijer, 2012).

-- Citizens as co-initiators.
-Here the citizen is represented as the initiator and government as an actor that follows.
-A good example pertains to the case when citizens took it upon themselves to initiate restoration of monuments when Naples was opened as a historical centre (Rossi, 2004). - Citizens as co-designers.
-Although often enabled by government, citizens can directly participate in designing how (public) services are to be delivered to them.
-For example, when citizens co-decide about the design and maintenance of outdoor recreation spaces like parks upon being invited by the local government (13).
+Citizens as co-initiators.
+Here the citizen is represented as the initiator and local government as an actor that follows.
+A good example pertains to the case when citizens took it upon themselves to initiate restoration of monuments when Naples was opened as a historical centre ((Rossi, 2016).

+Citizens as co-designers.
+Although often enabled by local government, citizens can directly participate in designing how (public) services are to be delivered to them.
+For example, when citizens co-decide about the design and maintenance of outdoor recreation spaces - like parks - upon being invited by the local government (Wipf et al., 2009).

-4 Co-production
+1.4.
+Co-production

-Co-production concerns a mix of activities where both public service providers and citizens contribute to the implementation and/or provision of public services (14).
+Co-production concerns a mix of activities where both public service providers and citizens contribute to the implementation and/or provision of public services (Ostrom, 1996).
 Co-production can include different levels of autonomy between public administration and citizens which means it is not always the case that they synchronise their efforts.
-More recently, (6) define co-production in a fashion similar to that of co-creation by examining the roles that it imagines for citizens in public service delivery.
-It is worthwhile to mention that while both co-creation and co-production consider citizens as invaluable partners in public service delivery (9-12), there is no explicit difference in the degree of involvement that each envisions for citizens in the process of delivery (6).
+More recently, (Voorberg et al., 2015) define co-production in a fashion similar to that of co-creation by examining the roles that it imagines for citizens in public service delivery.
+It is worthwhile to mention that while both co-creation and co-production consider citizens as invaluable partners in public service delivery (Baumer et al., 2011; Bovaird, 2007; Cairns, 2013; Meijer, 2012), there is no explicit difference in the degree of involvement that each envisions for citizens in the process of delivery (Voorberg et al., 2015).
 In summary, co-production is considered as the involvement of citizens in the co-implementation of public services, while co-creation envisions the roles of citizens as co-initiators and co-designers.